R Markdown: Reproducible Reports

 summary(cars)

-Save this as first_report.Rmd and click Knit.
+When rendered, the code chunk runs and its output appears directly below it in the document.
+Save the file as first_report.Rmd and click Knit.
 You will get an HTML document with the calculation and summary table embedded.

 Code chunks are the engine of R Markdown.
 You insert them with the keyboard shortcut Ctrl+Alt+I (Windows/Linux) or Cmd+Option+I (Mac).